FuckingNode/fuckingnode.github.io/docs/learn/clean.md

 # Clean

-The core of F\*ckingNode, a CLI that automates not just cleaning but overall maintenance of a NodeJS project.
+The core of FuckingNode, a CLI that automates not just cleaning but overall maintenance of a NodeJS project.

 ## Abstract